KankakeeCommunityCollege/recover-newsroom/_posts/2024-12-12-renovation-information.md

 * The first floor hallway will remain open.
 * Other second floor classrooms will not be affected.

-We appreciate for your patience and understanding during this construction project.
+We appreciate your patience and understanding during this construction project.

 &nbsp;